CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/40-translate-loader-api.md

 }
 ~~~

+## API Description

 The `getTranslation()` receives the language code as input and
-has to return a promise the resolves to a translation object.
+has to return an Observable that resolves to a translation object.

 ~~~json
 {